Welcome to Exploren Lauren!

 Each tiny home is assigned a different cleaning task.
 That way, these cabins will remain clean and comfortable for future guests.
 Our cabin was tasked with sweeping, but we also just tidied up anything we noticed.

 This was such a special experience.
 Though we loved coming in autumn, we can only imagine how fabulous this would be in the summer too!
+So, get out there and pursue some adventure travel!

 You’ll Also Love